kennyhorror/diploma/README.md

-diploma
+Diploma
 =======

-Analysis of mental activity based on EEG
+Analysis of mental activity based on EEG.